einbahnstrasse/Goldford-MTEC1003/labs/14/lab-15-personal-site.md

 * Create a **navbar** at the top of your site's pages, for easy page linking across your site.
   - _Use the template provided in_ [_Lab 14: Advanced Web Design + GitHub Pages_](/Goldford-MTEC1003-OL04/labs/14/lab-14-web-design-github-pages.html){:target="_blank"} _to create & stylize your navbar!_
 * Use `<div>` containers to separate, stylize, and position content on your pages.
-* Use use **class** and **ID** selectors to distinguish between _group_ styling and _individual_ styling throughout your site.
+* Use **class** and **ID** selectors to distinguish between _group_ styling and _individual_ styling throughout your site.
-* You must choose your own website colors (using any of the tools discussed).
+* You must choose your own website colors (using any of the tools discussed. e.g. Adobe Color).
   - _Recommended: You can use the Adobe Color tool to extract a color scheme from a photo you may use on your site!_
 * You must include your own preferred fonts (using Google Fonts).
-  - _Recommended: Choose at lest 2 fonts (1 for headings and another for body text, also demonstrated in Lab 14.)_
+  - _Recommended: Choose at least 2 fonts (1 for headings and another for body text, also demonstrated in Lab 14.)_

 You may **optionally** include a "hero image" at the top of your website as well.

-At the end of this lab, your **/lab-15-personal-site** repo should contain the following 7 files:
+At the end of this lab, your **/lab-15-personal-site** repo should contain the following files:

-1. a Home Page, e.g. **index.html**
+1. your Home Page, e.g. **index.html**
 2. an External Style Sheet, e.g. **style.css**
 3. Your "About Me" page, e.g. **aboutme.html**
 4. Your "My Portfolio" page(s), e.g. **myportfolio.v01.html**
 5. Your Contact page, e.g. **contact.html**
-6. _Optionally:_ include any image or video files that will be linked inside your HTML.
+6. _Optionally:_ include any image or video files that will be linked inside your HTML _(Not necessary if you're linking content from other sites, such as an image hosted elsewhere or a video on YouTube, for example.
+In this case, you'll use <a href="...">...</a> tags in your HTML source)._
 7. _Optionally:_ include any necessary external JavaScript, e.g. **navbar.v01.js**

 Make sure all files are all included in your **/lab-15-personal-site** repo, and don't forget to **add**, **commit**, and **push** your changes! _(Remember: for pushing to GitHub Pages, you'll invoke `git push origin gh-pages`!)_